South Korean presidential election roiled by coffee beans, Chanel bags and room salon - WTOP News

 Chaos over unifying candidacies

-South Korea does not hold a second round of runoff elections.
-Subsequently, when there is a clear frontrunner it is common for two remaining rivals to launch a unified campaign in which one withdraws and supports the other in exchange for a high-profile role in the government.
+South Korea declares a winner from a single round of voting and does not hold runoffs.
+Subsequently, when there is a clear front-runner, it is common for two remaining rivals to unify their campaigns and for the one who withdraws to support the other in exchange for a high-profile role in the government.

-With Lee maintaining a solid lead, this year’s race saw a similar maneuver among conservatives, but the extremely chaotic, undemocratic manner failed and hurt Kim’s campaign.
+Conservatives engaged in such maneuvering as Lee maintained his front-running status, but the extremely chaotic, undemocratic manner failed and hurt Kim’s campaign.

 Believing Han Duck-soo, Yoon’s former prime minister, had a better chance of defeating Lee, PPP leaders consisting primarily of Yoon loyalists held late night, emergency meetings to cancel Kim’s nomination and push a candidacy by Han, an independent.
-The attempt was rejected the next day in a vote by party members.
+Party members rejected the idea in a vote, however.

 Kim called the move “an overnight political coup” and later made efforts to align with Lee Joon-seok, the candidate of the smaller conservative party.
 Lee has flatly rejected the overture.